 The Benefits of Using an Omnichannel Approach

 Today, most brands will agree that an omnichannel approach can yield the best results.
 While implementing an omnichannel approach is far from simple, when done properly it offers a host of benefits.
 Today’s consumers are accustomed to being bombarded with messaging from various brands, and as a result, they have become increasingly selective of which brands they choose to engage with.
 Creating omnichannel customer engagements can act as a brand differentiator, bringing the following benefits:

-- A Better User Experience - Since omnichannel focuses on the individual experience across devices instead of the channel, the consumer experience (CX) is better.
+- A Better User Experience - Since omnichannel focuses on the individual experience across devices instead of the channel, the customer experience (CX) is better.
 By focusing on the customer instead of the platform, companies can drive more sales and better retention rates.

 - Cohesive Brand Strategy & Identity - Creating a seamless strategy across channels means building an easily identifiable brand image and tone.
 Organizations should base this image on core audience needs and values.
 By focusing on the overall experience and working within your brand guidelines to target each channel, you will have a more comprehensive brand strategy that will translate into increased loyalty and more targeted messaging.

 - Increased Revenue - An omnichannel approach encourages customers to engage with a brand across multiple touchpoints and channels.
 These increased, diverse engagements at each stage of the buyer’s journey can help increase revenue, as research shows that customers that engage with multiple touchpoints tend to be 30 percent more valuable.
 This more targeted messaging also builds loyalty, making it more likely a customer will purchase from your brand again.
 Repeat customers on average contribute to 40 percent of revenue, despite being a smaller portion of your consumer base.